 - Hours working for a business or organization that earns a profit.

 - Hours helping a family member in a role that typically any family member would do, e.g. babysitting for a sibling, household chores, etc.

 - Hours worked prior to the first day of your Freshman year.

-Beginning June 13, 2014, students can track their Individual Community Service hours on the Community Service Hours Tracking Form.
+Students can track their Individual service learning hours on the Service Learning Hours Tracking Form.
 When you have completed your hours hold onto your form for your records and submit your hours online.

 (Chrome, Internet Explorer, Mozilla and Safari browsers will work best.)

 This form is for hours you earn on your own.
 Individual service learning hours that you submit on this webpage or hand in via the paper form will appear on the portal on the SERVICE LEARNING HOURS tab, after they have been approved.